hapax/hapax.github.io/assets/bh-thermo.md

 Einstein's *general* theory of relativity adds gravity into the mix, and allows the direction of light to change locally in interesting ways.
-But the speed limit you remains in place: you can never *locally* travel faster than light.
+But the speed limit remains in place: you can never *locally* travel faster than light.
 It is the one traffic rule of the universe!